FianuD/P2-Memory-Game-Project/README.md

 ## How To Play

-* Donwload or clone the repository on your machine.
+* Download or clone the repository on your machine.
 * Extract the .zip file.
 * Open the index.html in your browser.

-Internet connection required to load font awesome cards.
+Note: Internet connection required to load font awesome cards.

 ## Screenshot